So Long and thanks for all the ghosts and hobbits: Robert ‘Bob’ Gilbert 6th October 1942 – 7th June 2026.

 Dad, as was his way, doggedly carried on doing all the things he enjoyed for as long as he could.
 Writing, reading, watching Detective Shows and Natural History Programmes, lending expertise, help and advice to a wide range of people, causes and organisations.
 Scoffing cake, Turkish Delight, curries.

-The vicar had been to see him the previous day – Dad was a committed Christian and church goer – they came to him, once he couldn’t get to St Quircus & Julietta himself.
+The vicar had been to see him the day before – Dad was a committed Christian and church goer – they came to him, once he couldn’t get to St Quircus & Julietta himself.

-I think, I hope, at the end, he was ready.
+I think, I hope, at the end he was ready.

 Dad was by no means young – he made it to 83 – but his disease meant his last years were shadowed by a progressively ominous degeneration.